 As a Payton Fellow, she was a part of the litigation team in Greater Birmingham Ministries v.
-Merrill, and she worked on several of LDF’s amicus briefs in the U.S. Supreme Court, including in Fisher v.
+Merrill, and she co-wrote several amicus briefs filed in the United States Supreme Court, including in Fisher v.
 University of Texas II, Peña-Rodriguez v.
-Colorado, and Evenwel v.
-Abbott, among others.
+Colorado, and Wells Fargo v.
+City of Miami, Florida.

 Previously, Liliana was a Skadden Fellow and Staff Attorney at the New York Legal Assistance Group (NYLAG), where she represented domestic workers in federal and state employment cases.
 Liliana also served as a law clerk to the Honorable L. Felipe Restrepo on the U.S. Court of Appeals for the Third Circuit and to the Honorable Victor Marrero in the U.S. District Court for the Southern District of New York.